 During May 2017, members and fellows of the Royal Pharmaceutical Society (RPS) will vote to elect candidates to the National Pharmacy Board.
 Read letters from the hopefuls on this special election page.
-Voting opens 4 May.
+Voting is now open.
+Voting closes 26 May.

 The following nominations have been received for the forthcoming Royal Pharmaceutical Society national pharmacy board elections.